 Los Angeles Drug Crimes Attorney

-Because Attorney Shaheen Manshoory and his associates have extensive knowledge of every possible program and class available, we provide mitigation packages and present those options to the judge, so that they may grant treatment instead of putting you in prison.
+Because Attorney Shaheen Manshoory and his associates have extensive knowledge of every possible program and class available, we provide mitigation packages and present those options to the judge, so that our drug crimes attorneys may grant treatment instead of putting you in prison.

 If the police have evidence that you had an illegal substance, it’s difficult to fight that physical evidence.
 Without the protection of a Los Angeles drug lawyer, you risk significant jail or prison time, and possibly heavy fines, depending on your exact situation.

-If you are charged with a drug crime, you must get a lawyer!
+If you are charged with a drug crime, you must get a drug crime lawyer!

 Drug Laws And Penalties in California